Design patterns

 Some projects manage interfaces in Relatics but handle most of their requirements in an external application.
 In these cases, projects often store only the interface-specific requirements in Relatics.
 Since the need to reuse requirements for other elements in the model is minimal, the interface requirements are created uniquely for each interface.
 Projects often use the term Scope to refer to these interface-specific requirements.

-In the model, a derived type element Lead scope is created for the Interface type element.
-The Act as inner element setting is enabled for the Interface type element.
-Since most users are not interested in seeing a full overview of lead scopes for all interfaces, the lead scope is typically considered an inner type element.
-The Cardinality setting is set to Single, as there is usually no need for multiple lead scopes.
-This makes the interface specification unambiguous.
+In the model, a derived type element Lead scope is created for the type element Interface.
+Typically, the cardinality of the Lead scope is set to SingleThis makes the interface specification unambiguous.
+Additionally, the setting Act as inner element is enabled for the derived type element.
+Since most users are not interested in seeing a complete overview of lead scopes for all interfaces, a Lead scope is usually considered an inner type element.
+Typically, the type element Lead scope includes type properties to store the text and comment:

 The same model pattern applies to the Supporting scope type element.
 While the discipline or organization responsible for the lead object manages the requirement specification in the lead scope, the discipline or organization responsible for the supporting object manages the requirement specification in the supporting scope.
 This approach ensures transparency and supports control in interface management.